Limited Edition prints also available

 Stephanie was awarded a BA (Hons) and has been exhibiting since 1972.
 She has been a Life Drawing Tutor, Community Education Art Teacher and had three paintings accepted into the Royal Academy 1988.

-To view any painting in AR on the wall of your home, tap any of the thumbnails below on a iPhone or iPad.
+Tap on any thumbnail to view a larger image.
+To view any painting in Augmented Reality on the wall of your home, tap on the AR icon below each thumnail.
+Support for AR is built directly into Apple iPhone and iPads.
 You may reposition the painting on your wall by dragging the image on the device's screen.
-Support for AR is built directly into iOS and iPadOS.